gapidobri/devops-docker/readme.md

 The app is written in Go and uses Gin as the framework.
 It supports adding new to-do items, marking them complete and deleting them.

-It is accessible on http://app.devops.gapi.me.
+It is accessible on https://app.devops.gapi.me.

 https://github.com/user-attachments/assets/0a418ecb-2488-4a0b-913b-510efbaeedc2

 ### Traefik
-Traefik is a reverse proxy that handles routing traffic to all other services.
+Traefik is a reverse proxy that handles routing traffic to all other containers.

 ### Alloy
-Alloy reads the app logs from a file every 5 seconds and sends them to Loki.
+Alloy reads the container logs and sends them to Loki.

-Its dashboard is accessible on http://alloy.devops.gapi.me.

 ### Loki
 Loki stores logs in its database.